Streaming data analytics with speed

 Google’s stream analytics makes data more organized, useful, and accessible from the instant it’s generated.
 Built on Dataflow along with Pub/Sub and BigQuery, our streaming solution provisions the resources you need to ingest, process, and analyze fluctuating volumes of real-time data for real-time business insights.
 This abstracted provisioning reduces complexity and makes stream analytics accessible to both data analysts and data engineers.

-Dataflow brings streaming events to Google Cloud’s AI Platform and TensorFlow Extended (TFX) to enable predictive analytics, fraud detection, real-time personalization, and other Advanced Analytics use cases.
+Dataflow brings streaming events to Google Cloud’s Vertex AI and TensorFlow Extended (TFX) to enable predictive analytics, fraud detection, real-time personalization, and other advanced analytics use cases.
 TFX uses Dataflow and Apache Beam as the distributed data processing engine to enable several aspects of the ML life cycle, all supported with CI/CD for ML through Kubeflow pipelines.

 Unlock business insights from your global device network with an intelligent IoT platform.

 |Vertical autoscaling - new in Dataflow Prime||Dynamically adjusts the compute capacity allocated to each worker based on utilization.
 Vertical autoscaling works hand in hand with horizontal autoscaling to seamlessly scale workers to best fit the needs of the pipeline.|

 |Right fitting - new in Dataflow Prime||Right fitting creates stage-specific pools of resources that are optimized for each stage to reduce resource wastage.|

 |Smart diagnostics - new in Dataflow Prime||A suite of features including 1) SLO-based data pipeline management, 2) Job visualization capabilities that provide users a visual way to inspect their job graph and identify bottlenecks, 3) Automatic recommendations to identify and tune performance and availability problems.|